cbrueffer/tophat-recondition/README.md

-TopHat Recondition
+TopHat-Recondition
 ==================

 tophat-recondition (formally known as fix_tophat_unmapped_reads) modifies unmapped TopHat reads (contained in *unmapped.bam*) to make them compatible with downstream tools
-(i.e., the Picard suite, samtools, GATK).
+(e.g., the Picard suite, samtools, GATK).
 It also works around a bug in TopHat where the "mate is unmapped" SAM flag is not set on any reads in the unmapped.bam file.

 This script was developed as part of a PhD research project in the